chelseavalentine/Stacks-on-Stacks/README.md

 You have the option to create projects to organize your links into logical groups, and rearrange and delete links.

 This chrome extension was first made at the TechCrunch Disrupt Hackathon on 5/2-5/3.
-We decided that we could actually find the extension useful, so it was polished after the hackathon and released.
+We decided that we could actually find the extension useful, so it was polished after the hackathon.

-You can get the extension at the [Chrome Web store](https://chrome.google.com/webstore/detail/stacks-on-stacks/danbmmaoheepijndebbjcikhoflgadbj).
 You can check out the video of our [sleep-deprived demo at the TechCrunch Hackathon here](http://techcrunch.com/video/stacks-on-stacks/518803648/).